theRealAph/ScopeLocals/README.md

 ## Description

-In this JEP we propose an extent local variable.
-An extent local variable is like a thread local variable that can't be mutated.

 An extent local variable is a per thread vairable that allows context to be set in a caller and read by callees.
 Unlike a thread local variable, an extent local variable is immutable.
 Context can be